-Delaware is the preferred American state for company incorporation because of the numerous benefits the foreign investors have.
+Delaware is the preferred American state for company incorporation because of the numerous benefits the foreign investors have there.
 The easy process of registration and all kinds of tax benefits make foreigners choose Delaware for doing business, whether conducted on a local plan or from abroad.
-Persons who want to start a business in USA may address to our specialists in company formation in USA.
-We also invite you to take a look at our general guide for company incorporation in Delaware, where we present you the main aspects related to a business in this state.
+Persons who want to start a business in USA may address our specialists in company formation in USA.
+We also invite you to take a look at our general guide for company incorporation in Delaware, where we present you the main aspects related to doing business in this state.

 Limited liability companies are the preferred business entities in Delaware for entrepreneurs in America, whether as local business persons or from overseas.
 One of the main benefits of such form of business is that there is no need for a minimum share capital deposited when registering a company.

 Persons who want to open a company in USA can choose to set up an LLC with the Division of Corporations which issues the certificate of incorporation.
 Additionally, we mention that an LLC can be established by at least one shareholder, just like in the case of a sole proprietorship.
 It is though recommended to have at least two shareholders when setting up an LLC in Delaware.
 Also, please consider that your company in Delaware must have an appointed registered agent who can be the company itself or a partner of the business.